nandinisharma23/EmployeeManagement_int222/README.md

-# EmployeeManagementSystem_int220
+# EmployeeManagementSystem_int222
-Employee Management System using PHP
+Employee Management System using NODE.js

 Hello There, It is a simple university project of Server Side Scripting course.
 I have made a simple UI and basic SQL commands to make this project.
 Created with help of YouTube, Google, GitHub, Stack Overflow, free templates on the internet and so on.